Skip to main content

 4. Once succeeded, triggers are active for new enrichment requests

-For large account-scope trigger lists, we recommend implementing a polling loop with exponential backoff.
+For large account-scope or program-scope trigger lists, we recommend implementing a polling loop with exponential backoff.
 Most batch registrations complete within a few minutes.

 Example: Polling for Completion